 My name is John Weir, the creator of the Mental Golf Type® program, author of Golfer’s Guide to Mental Fitness, and co-founder of Mental Golf Type LLC and Mental Golf Academy.
 We provide mental performance coaching to golfers worldwide.

-As a mental coach, among the countless individual success stories, I’ve worked with the Mike Bender Golf Academy for five years, and have been the mental coach for five NJCAA National Championship Teams (2015 and 2019, 2021, 2022), and led a NCAA DIII program to their first Conference Championship (2016), and worked numerous schools that had record-breaking seasons.
+As a mental coach, among the countless individual success stories, I’ve worked with the Mike Bender Golf Academy for five years, and have been the mental coach for five NJCAA National Championship Teams (2015 and 2019, 2021, 2022, 2023), helped a NCAA DIII program to their first Conference Championship (2016), and worked numerous schools that had record-breaking seasons.